natalia-osa/NORosettaView/README.md

 ```
 Copy all files from NORosettaView/RosettaView folder.
 #### Just download & attach
 This is strongly misadvised as you won't be able to see code updates.
-Clone or download the source, copy all files from NOCategories folder.
+Clone or download the source, copy all files from RosettaView folder.

 ## ChangeLog
 - 0.1 Added basic project, configured styling, added first cocoapod.